 - For businesses that interact heavily with the U.S. and internationally, there were concerns about complications that could arise by not aligning with President’s Day.
 Those who work inter-provincially also indicated their preference was for the third weekend in order to align business processes across jurisdictions.

 - It was also noted by some Universities that the third weekend of February aligns with the student break on both sides of the provincial border and would be less disruptive to schedules.

 - There was concern from some businesses about aligning the new holiday too closely to other significant calendar days such as Valentine’s Day.

-- The public engagement and consultation process concluded on May 22 and government has now decided the date on which the Family Day holiday will be observed.
+- The public engagement and consultation process concluded on May 22 and government then decided the date on which the Family Day holiday will be observed.

 - Ultimately the opportunities and benefits we saw for families and businesses with having our own unique day outweighed any potential challenges we might face by not aligning with other jurisdictions.

-- Based on the results of our public engagement and consultation process, a decision has been made to hold the holiday on the second Monday of February, beginning in 2013.
+- Based on the results of our public engagement and consultation process, a decision was made to hold the holiday on the second Monday of February, beginning in 2013.